TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Troubleshooting/TYPO3.rst

-These files contain all :file:`ext\_tables.php` and :file:`ext\_localconf.php` files of the installed extensions concatenated in the order that they are loaded.
+These files contain all :file:`ext\_tables.php` and :file:`ext\_localconf.php` files of the installed extensions concatenated in their loading order.
 Therefore including one of these files would be the same as including potentially hundreds of PHP files and should improve performance.